-Walk up, to the San Blas Temple, where handicraft shops, restaurants, galleries, and souvenir stores filled the allies, and you could enjoy a better view of the Plaza de Armas at a higher point (as if we were not high enough).
+Go further up the hill to the San Blas Temple, where handicraft shops, restaurants, galleries, and souvenir stores filled the allies, and you could enjoy a better view of the Plaza de Armas at a higher point (like we are not “high” enough).

 Q’enQo, Puka Pukara, and Tambomachay

-Many Peruvian cuisines that one could be found in Lima (Check out: Yummylicious!
-Lima!), could be found in Cusco as well.
+Many Peruvian cuisines that one could be found in Lima (Check out: Peru Food Guide: Visit The World’s Best Restaurants in the Culinary Capital), could be found in Cusco as well.
 If you are tired of the local cuisines, there are many cafes and restaurants in the city that offers Italian, American, or even Chinese dishes.
 I had some nice Buffalo wings one night at the local bistro with some iced tea, and there was a small café in the city center with a spectacular quinoa soup and I kept went back for more.
 The soup is made with quinoa, potatoes, wheat, and moraya – it was so comforting and I went there three times during my stay in Cusco.

 - Take it slow.
 Don’t move vigorously, walk fast, or exercise once you get there.
-Plan for easy hiking or rest on the first day.
+Plan for easy hiking, move at a glacial pace, or rest on the first day.

 - Stay hydrated.
 Fluids make sure your body functions well to regulate internal temperature and acidity.
 Bring bottled water with you and make sure you have a drinking routine.
 Hotels or restaurants sometimes serve cocoa tea – the locals believe the herb could relieve the altitude reaction.
 However, cocoa leaves are illegal in many countries around the world (because it is the source of cocaine), so leave them in Peru if you get your hands on any.

 - Skip alcohol.
-Yes, alcohol is a respiratory suppressant, and it dehydrates your body (which works against dealing with the altitude sickness).
-Better to avoid it.
+Yes, alcohol is a respiratory suppressant, and it dehydrates your body (which works against dealing with altitude sickness).
+Better to avoid it, or pace yourself.

 - Take pills.
 For me, I find it the most effective – but of course, talk to your doctor before getting any medication from the pharmacy.
 You may need to start taking the medicine a day or two earlier.

 - Oxygen tanks.
-I put it last because I don’t recommend it, and I think it should be the last resort and no one should rely on this.
+I put it last because I don’t very much recommend it.
+I think it should be the last resort and no one should rely on this.
 They are Oxyshot (small tubes of oxygen) available in pharmacies but some people claim that it’s a gimmick!
 Even if the tubes are real, the small amount of oxygen probably won’t help much to alleviate your symptoms.
 If the symptoms are getting too intense, seek medical help or descend immediately.